ibm-cloud-docs/containers/ha-dr.md

 The general strategy for disaster recovery is to configure storage and backups of your data with solutions such as Portworx.

-Kubernetes Serivce supports the following disaster recovery features:
+Kubernetes Service supports the following disaster recovery features:

 | Feature | Description |
 |---------| ----------- |